 NHA Board Chair

-Sanborton, New Hampshire
+East Wakefield, New Hampshire

 For Jon, unity among followers of Christ emerged as a passion in college when he was serving as a lay leader with Intervarsity Christian Fellowship on his college campus.
 It continued in the early 2000’s when he co-founded a workplace ministry group within a Fortune 500 company.
 Participants were diverse but united in their desire to see Christ glorified in their workplace locations throughout the US and UK.

-Today Jon, his wife Susan, and their six children live in the Lakes Region of New Hampshire where they’ve been for the past eleven years.
+Today Jon, his wife Susan, and their six children live in the Lakes Region of New Hampshire where they’ve been for the past thirteen years.
 Jon and Susan have been ordained as pastors and serve as elders at the Lakes Region Vineyard Church in Wolfeboro.
-Jon has also served part-time as a missionary in East Africa for the last eight years.
+Jon has also served part-time as a missionary in East Africa for the last ten years.
 Jon is also the regional coordinator for the new Good Samaritan Network, bringing together recovery resources and training to churches and individuals in NH.